Philip Banks (The Fresh Prince of Bel-Air): Story

-Character Background
+Character background

-Phil Zeke Banks was born in Yamacraw, North Carolina on January 30, 1946, to parents Joe and Hattie Joe Banks.
+Philip Zeke Banks was born in Yamacraw, North Carolina on January 30, 1946, to parents Joe and Hattie Joe Banks.
 He and his family moved to Baltimore, Maryland, when Phil was 16.
-In one particular episode, entitled "Not with My Pig, You Don't" (originally aired on October 8, 1990), Phil's parents, Hattie (Virginia Capers) and Joe (Gilbert Lewis) come to visit for the weekend when he wins a prestigious award, and inadvertently reveal his humble country roots growing up on a farm in North Carolina.
+In one particular episode, entitled "Not with My Pig, You Don't" (originally aired on October 8, 1990), Phil's parents, Hattie (Virginia Capers) and Joe (Gilbert Lewis), come to visit for the weekend when he wins a prestigious award, and inadvertently reveal his humble country roots growing up on a farm in North Carolina.
 It is shown that Phil was a country boy and never told the family about his secret and that he had a companion pig named Melvin.
-A journalist (Kathy Griffin), comes to the Bankses house to interview Phil about his life, but plans to kill the story because she finds him boring after all he talks about is his work.
+A journalist (portrayed by Kathy Griffin) comes to the Banks house to interview Phil about his life, but plans to kill the story because she finds him boring after all he talks about is his work.
 Will, overhearing, tells her stories about Phil's past "barnyard life" he heard from Hattie, including the story about the pig that Phil had a close bond with.
 This goes down well with the newspaper editors and Phil's parents, but Phil confronts Will about his secret.
 Hattie overhears Phil angrily berating Will for revealing the truth about his past, and she becomes convinced he is ashamed of his roots, and explains to him that Phil has nothing to be ashamed of, and then is angered to tears.
 The next night the whole family (including Phil's parents) goes to an awards ceremony for Phil, where he realizes his good fortune to have had such a background and loving parents, and expresses renewed pride in his roots and gratitude for being raised by two devoted parents in his acceptance speech.